Highly Commended

 Spread 10 from Boyhood by Jason Hibbs

-I felt it was time to post my work on Boyhood, a book I had worked on for the last half of the second year of my Illustration BA.
-I did actually post some on Dribbble, but only one person I’ve met in the last two years knows what Dribbble is, so I essentially posted it to myself, opened the top drawer and stuffed it in an odd sock.
+I felt it was time to post my work on Boyhood, a book I worked on for the last half of the second year of my Illustration BA.
+I did actually post some bits on Dribbble, but only one person I’ve met in the last two years knows what Dribbble is, so I essentially posted it to myself, and whichever strangers happened across it.

-Sorry about that, but here, I’ve added it to the work page, go read Boyhood in all it’s digitally presented glory.
+So here, I’ve added it to my work page, go read Boyhood in all it’s digitally presented glory.

 Spread 05 from Boyhood by Jason Hibbs

 Only 28 entrants out of 246 were highly commended — or won something, I’m not sure as I didn’t count the people at the private view — so I’m rather pleased to be in the top ten-ish percent.
-Only 28 or so, and we were all invited to the private view and winners’ ceremony at Foyles on 28th May.
+We were all invited to the private view and winners’ ceremony at Foyles on 28th May.
 It was a good night, plenty of wine and nibbles.
-The mango chutney and pappadums were a favourite among my Cambridge School of Art companions, I think we may have eaten more than is acceptable where etiquette is in question, but we have been well-trained to take full advantage of the ‘freebies’.
+The mango chutney and pappadums were a favourite among my Cambridge School of Art companions, I think we may have eaten more than is acceptable where etiquette may be concerned, but we have been well-trained to take full advantage of the ‘free stuff.’

-Here is a picture of me making an awkward smile while holding my certificate, alongside Max Machen, who is laughing at his own jokes:
+Here is a picture of me making an awkward, possibly drunk, smile while holding my certificate, alongside Max Machen, who is laughing at his own jokes:

 iPhone photograph of Jason Hibbs and Max Machen holding their Highly Commended certificates from The Macmillan Prize 2012